deanwampler/programming-scala-book-code-examples/README.markdown

 ## Feedback ##

 I welcome feedback on the examples.
 Please post comments, corrections, etc. at the books site, [Programming Scala, Second Edition](http://shop.oreilly.com/product/9780596155964.do), or you can post feedback on the [O'Reilly forum](http://forums.oreilly.com/).
-There is also a dedicated site for the book where occasional updates, clarifications, and corrections will be posted: [programming-scala.org](http://programming-scala.org).
+There is also a dedicated site for the book where occasional updates, clarifications, corrections, and lame excuses will be posted: [programming-scala.org](http://programming-scala.org).